BetMGM Bonus Code SI1500: Get up to $1,500 in Bonus Bets for Monday Night Football

 - You must enter the bonus code SI1500 during registration.

-- This offer is available to new users only in eligible BetMGM states.
+- You must be a first-time BetMGM user in an eligible state.

-With this structure, you can confidently place a larger first bet knowing you will receive bonus bets if it does not win.
-This gives you an exciting chance to maximize your experience for Chiefs-Jaguars on Monday Night Football.
+You can place a larger first wager knowing you will receive bonus bets if your first bet doesn't win.
+This strategic advantage means your Monday Night Football pick is backed by bonus bets when you claim the BetMGM welcome offer.

 Get up to $1,500 in bonus bets with BetMGM - CLAIM NOW